samhohcm/RobotArm-Motors-Worksheet/index.md

 <!--Comment: Back to markdown -->

-Let's build the second part of the robot arm!
+### Let's assemble the stepper motor demonstrator!

 <!--Comment: End of markdown-->